JacobSalads/CV-Attitude-Determination/README.md

 # CV-Attitude-Determination
-A CV Script used to determine the attitude of an object through the use of ArUco markers.
+A Python CV Script used to determine the attitude of an object through the use of ArUco markers.
 Takes a quaternion and converts into an Euler angle sequence, displaying orientation in terms of yaw, pitch and roll.

 The following versions is what I used when creating this script: